Annual Governance Statement for the Governing Body

 The Premises link governor, carries out termly checks of the premises alongside the Headteacher and Mr Dale Barton, the school’s Health and Safety Officer from North Yorkshire County Council.

 One of the major concerns for Governors is the safeguarding of children.
-The Board’s Nominated Link Governor for Safeguarding is Mrs Helen Monks.
-In this role, Mrs Monks is responsible for the delivery of a termly report to the Board as a whole about any
+The Board’s Nominated Link Governor for Safeguarding is Mrs Emma Carr.
+In this role, Mrs Carr is responsible for the delivery of a termly report to the Board as a whole about any

 safeguarding matters/issues.
 The whole Governing Body is proactive in securing a safe environment both in and outside school.